duwa-lang/duwa/examples/public/recreational.md

 ### Opening Hook (3 minutes)
 **"Show of hands: How many of you learned programming because it was fun?
 Now keep your hand up if programming still feels fun most days."**

 Quick poll reveals the gap.
-Transition: "Today we're reverse-engineering passion from different styles of recreational programming."
+Transition: "Today we're exploring how to get that spark back through recreational programming."

 ---

+### Part 1: What is Recreational Programming?
+(4 minutes)

+**Definition:**
+Programming for the joy of programming itself - not for work, not for money, not for external requirements.

+**What it looks like:**
+- Building things because you're curious how they work
+- Exploring new languages just to see what they feel like
+- Solving problems that only exist in your head
+- Creating tools for problems you don't actually have
+- Writing code that makes you smile

+**What it's NOT:**
+- Side hustles or potential startups
+- Skill building for career advancement (though that happens anyway)
+- Following tutorials step-by-step
+- Grinding through coding challenges for interviews
+- Building what others expect you to build

+**The key distinction:** Internal motivation vs. external pressure

+**Why it matters:**
+- Prevents burnout by reconnecting with intrinsic motivation
+- Develops intuition through low-stakes exploration
+- Maintains long-term passion for the craft
+- Often leads to unexpected breakthroughs and learning

+---

-### Part 1: The Recreational Programming Spectrum (10 minutes)
+### Part 2: The Recreational Programming Spectrum (10 minutes)

 **Style 1: The Live Explorer**
 - Builds in public through streams or blogs